Woody230/KotlinExtensions/README.md

 Extensions for [AboutLibraries](https://github.com/mikepenz/AboutLibraries).
 See [compose-aboutlibraries](#compose-aboutlibraries) for the associated composable.

 ## base64
-Base64 encoding and decoding between strings and byte arrays using v0.0.1 of [kbase64](https://github.com/jershell/kbase64).
+Extensions for base64 encoding and decoding between strings and byte arrays.

 ```kotlin
 val bytes = "AdsnAAA=".decodeBase64ToByteArray()